Introduction: Musical Notation

 In addition to the basic note durations, there are two important types of notation for lengthening note durations:

-In the example for Girl from Ipanema (at the top of the page) a slur is notated between several bars.
+In the example for Girl from Ipanema a slur is notated between several bars.
 The tie connects two notes across a bar line.
 But it can also be notated within a bar to add two note durations.
 In this example, two half notes are joined for the duration of a whole note.

 Familiarize yourself with the basic bossa nova rhythm to get started in the world of Latin rhythms.